crate/cloud-reference/docs/subscription-plans.rst

 Azure
 -----

-To sign a CrateDB Cloud Contract via Microsoft Azure, follow the `initial steps for signup`_ while selecting the CrateDB Cloud Contract as your subscription plan.
+To sign a CrateDB Cloud Contract via Microsoft Azure, follow the :ref:`initial steps for signup <cloud-tutorials:signup-azure-to-cluster-offer>` while selecting the CrateDB Cloud Contract as your subscription plan.
 This will automatically alert our Sales team, who will get in touch with you to configure the specifics of your contract according to your needs.

 AWS